Hoover Surname Meaning, History & Origin

-Hoover Surname Genealogy
+Hoover Surname Meaning

-Hoover Resources on
+Hoover Surname Resources on the Internet

-- Andreas Huber Origins – Trippstadt,
+- Andreas Huber Origins – Trippstadt, Ellerstadt or Ittlingen?

 President Hoover’s forebear.